simplyadrian/cookbook-hostname-simplyadrian/README.md

 ------------

 #### cookbooks
-- `hostfile` - hostname-nativex needs hostfile cookbook providers to update a nodes hostfile.
+- `hostfile` - hostname-simplyadrian needs hostfile cookbook providers to update a nodes hostfile.

 * Chef 11 or higher